Watch Out for These Tourist Traps in All 50 States

 Alaska: Gold Dredge 8

 When open, Gold Dredge 8 provides a window into Fairbanks' gold-mining days and gets generally good reviews, but there are plenty of tourist trap tactics at play.
-Before a temporary closing because of the coronavirus, it cost $43 for adults and $27 for children to take a narrated train ride to the dredge, visit the Trans-Alaska Pipeline, and pan briefly for gold — emphasis on "briefly."
+It cost $55 for adults and $35 for children to take a narrated train ride to the dredge, visit the Trans-Alaska Pipeline, and pan briefly for gold — emphasis on "briefly."
 It seems the chief purpose of the tour is to steer people to the extensive gift shop.

 Tombstone, Arizona